 Some of those projects will go well, and others won’t go so well.
 As a PMO leader, you should be aware of everything that’s happening so that you can help business decision makers identify the impact of project performance and make the right call with all the information they need.

 But what exactly should you be tracking?
-Here are 5 metrics you can use to track the success of the work overseen by the PMO.
-These reflect on the PMO itself, too.
+Here are 5 metrics you can use to track PMO success of the work overseen.
+If you successfully track PMO success, it reflects positively on the PMO itself, too.

 Percentage of Projects Delivered